Welcome to today's edition of the Rush 24-7 podcast.

 All right.

-And I and for the case.
+And for the next time.

 I want you to hear this, folks, before I weigh in on it.